kingluddite/web-dev-notes/development/tools/build-tools/webpack/webpack-2-tute/03-style-css-sass-loader.md

 * Refresh browser
 * Paragraph should be red text

-## All css is inside the bundle.js
+## All CSS is inside the `bundle.js`
-* We want to put css inside its own file
+* We want to put CSS inside its own file
-* We will extract all css from javascript
+* We will extract all CSS from javascript
 * We need `extract-text-webpack-plugin`
     - `[extract-text-webpack-plugin](https://www.npmjs.com/package/extract-text-webpack-plugin)`

-`$ yarn add -D extract-text-webpack-plugin`
+`$ yarn add -D extract-text-webpack-plugin@next`

 ### Import it into webpack
 ```